 - up to 6 months in jail

 Note that driving without a driver’s license in Nevada…whether the driver is operating a cab or not…is also a misdemeanor carrying the same maximum penalties.
-Learn more in our article on driving without a driver’s license in Nevada (NRS 483.230).
+Learn more in our article on driving without a driver’s license (NRS 483.230).

 Charged?
 Call us…

-If you have been cited in Nevada for driving a taxi without a license or permit, call our Las Vegas criminal defense attorneys for a free consultation.
+If you have been cited in Nevada for driving a taxi without a license or permit, call our Las Vegas criminal defense attorneys for a consultation.
 We may be able to get the charge dismissed or else fight for your innocence at trial.

 1NRS 706.462 Issuance and renewal; application requirements; fees.